Warlander/warlander.github.io/index.md

 ![DeedPlanner](/assets/img/deedplanner.jpg)
 [Forum Post](https://forum.wurmonline.com/index.php?/topic/171432-deedplanner-311-3d-house-and-deed-design-tool/) | [WebGL Version](https://deedplanner.warlander.app) | [GitHub](https://github.com/Warlander/DeedPlanner-3)

 My personal pet project - program allowing users to rapidly prototype homes and entire villages before they put days or weeks of work into them in Wurm Online/Wurm Unlimited game.
 It also offers many other helpful features, such as the warning system in case the designed structures are impossible to build in-game, and calculator allowing to determine how many materials the in-game project will take to build.
+This project and its different iterations is a good time capsule of my skills as a programmer increasing over time.
+The project went from very rudimentary early versions all the way to the third iteration of the program being a playground for programming patterns and Unity features, and together with that came more and higher quality features for its users.